Near-Optimal Algorithm for Distribution-Free Junta Testing: Introduction

-For the setting when the distance is measured in terms of the uniform distribution, \cite{blais2009testing} gave an optimal algorithm with query complexity $\tilde O(k)/\epsilon$.
-Their analysis mainly depends on Efron-Stein decomposition.
-However, it is not clear how to conduct the decomposition in the distribution-free setting. \cite{blais2012testing} further proposed another analysis approach which relies on the sub-additivity of influence function and the property of intersecting family.
-However, the properties required by this analysis might not hold true in an arbitrary distribution.
-We overcome these challenges, and propose two algorithms that both have near-optimal query complexity.
+The definition of $k$-junta relies on the total number of relevant variables.
+In order to design an algorithm with query complexity independent of $n$, the commonly used approach is to divide $[n]$ into $\text {poly} (k)$ blocks.
+In the standard uniform setting, \cite{blais2009testing} show the effectiveness of the reduction between $k$-variables and $\text {poly} (k)$ blocks using the Efron-Stein orthogonal decomposition, and an optimal algorithm with query complexity $\widetilde O(k)/\epsilon$ is consequently obtained.
+Given the optimal query complexity of \cite{blais2009testing}, it seems to be a natural way to try to generalize the argument to the distribution-free setting, and prove the correctness of the argument without relying on the Efron-Stein orthogonal decomposition (\cite{xie2018property}).
+However, it turns out to be very challenging to conduct a similar analysis to the distribution-free setting. \cite{blais2015partially} further proposed another analysis approach which relies on the sub-additivity of influence and the property of intersecting family.
+However, the properties required by this analysis might not hold in an arbitrary distribution.

+Usually, some stronger structural properties accompanied with complicated analysis are necessary to achieve better query complexity.
+The analysis of junta testing relies on the Fourier tools in most prior works.
+By investigating this challenging distribution, we are forced to design algorithms that could be analyzed without using the commonly used Fourier tools.
+This pursues us to explain the problem of junta testing from another point of view.
+It is amazing to find that near-optimal query complexity could be achieved simply with some properties obtained by \cite{liu2019distribution}.
+This improvement is achieved by viewing the problem of finding the part containing the literal as the problem of $\bestarmident$, reusing some samples appropriately, and designing a stopping condition that could be triggered earlier.
+To the best of our knowledge, this is the first algorithm that achieves near-optimal query complexity with one-sided error.